 A field guide to the eight AEO agencies actually moving share of answer for B2B SaaS companies in 2026.
 Updated April 2026 with current engagement ranges, verifiable client results, and honest fit criteria.

 The eight AEO agencies below are the ones we would hire, or have seen deliver, for B2B SaaS companies trying to earn citations in ChatGPT, Perplexity, Claude, and Google AI Overviews.
-LoudFace ranks first because we built our system for Webflow and Next.js SaaS sites on a 90-day lift window.
+LoudFace ranks first because we run SEO and AEO as a single motion for Series A to Series C B2B SaaS, with a 90-day share-of-answer lift window.
 The rest of the list is a fair comparison for different stages and budgets.
 Some win on enterprise.
 Others are stronger on technical SEO.
 A couple live or die on PR-heavy third-party placements.
-If you want one recommendation before reading further: Seed to Series C SaaS on a marketing site should shortlist LoudFace and Omnius.
+If you want one recommendation before reading further: Series A to Series C SaaS should shortlist LoudFace and Omnius.
 Series D and up with a real PR budget should evaluate Siege Media, Foundation, and NoGood first.

 What counts as an AEO agency in 2026?